 medical research by:

 - Acquiring competencies that will help identify, assess and resolve ethical and legal questions and provide an analytical framework of translational movements between different settings

 - Ascertaining the interrelationship between ethical issues and the production of knowledge through omics, big data and pharma

 - Developing dialogical competencies that will support the collaborative effort in generating data, informing clinical therapeutics and improving patient care

 On completion of the course, the participants should be able to:

 - Understand the relationship between science and society

-- Discuss underlying ethical questions in omics, big data and drug development
+- Discuss underlying ethical questions in and ramifications of their professional work

 - Use analytical tools and obtain practical experience with identifying, assessing and resolving ethical and legal questions